MaxwellWilliams/guavascript/README.md

 * Classes not defined with "constructor" keyword
 * For in used for anything besides arrays, tuples, or dictionaries
 * Function/class call arguments don't match function/class declaration parameters
-* Variables can only be matched with same type
+* Variables not matched with same type
-* Match statments must have catch all (except for boolean, in which true and false must be present)
+* Match statments without catch all (except for boolean, in which true and false must be present)
-* All declared variables must be used
+* Declared variables not being used
 * Invalid operations.
 For example, {"one":"two"} + {"three":"four"}, {"te":"st"}[0], false/false, 2 * true, "test" * 2, ["one"] + {"t":"wo"}, [1] + 2, {1} + 2, (1, 2) + (3, 4), ["x"]++, ["x"]["y"], 2 > true, etc
-* If statment conditions must return boolean type
+* If statment conditions returning non-boolean type
 * Reassigning variable to the wrong type.
 For example 1 -> true, "x" -> 3, etc